stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 ---
 layout: post
-title: "A giant leap in comfort, a small step in visual quality"
+title: "A small step in visual quality, but a giant leap in comfort and design"
 date: 2018-09-21 18:00:00 +0000
 comments: true
 categories: Mixed Reality